kasun-gamage-www/weather-widget/README.md

 1. Clone this repo with `git clone https://github.com/kasun-gamage-www/weather-widget.git`.

-2. Make sure Node.js(v16+ recommended), NPM and AngularCLI(v14+) are installed locally on your machine.
+2. Make sure Node.js(v16+ recommended), NPM and AngularCLI(v14+) are installed on the machine.

 3. Navigate to the root directory of the repo (weather-widget by default).

-4. Use `npm install` (or a different package manager such as yarn) to install the dependencies.
+4. Issue the `npm install` command (or another package manager such as yarn) to install the dependencies.

-5. Issue the `npm start` command or `ng serve`.
+5. Issue the `npm start` command or `ng serve` to serve.

 6. Navigate to `localhost:4200` on a browser of your preference.